-This course will focus on the developmental concerns of adolescents and how these issues may influence the adolescent learner in formal and informal learning situations.
-Academic motivation, interpersonal relationships, learning styles, and teacher expectations will be studied.
-A field placement in a secondary school setting will be an essential course component.
+This course focuses on the developmental concerns of adolescents and how these issues may influence the adolescent learner in formal and informal learning situations.
+Academic motivation, interpersonal relationships, learning styles, and teacher expectations are studied.
+A field placement in a secondary school setting is an essential course component.
 Prerequisites: PSY 121 or PSY 126